Steff Aquarone

+Steffan Luke Aquarone (born 12 May 1984) is a British Liberal Democrat politician who has been Member of Parliament (MP) for North Norfolk since 2024.

-Steffan Luke Aquarone is a UK entrepreneur in the film and technology sectors.
+He is also an entrepreneur in film and technology.
 His projects involve collaboration between large groups of people with a common interest and are often crowd-source financed, the most notable example being feature-film Tortoise in Love which was made by a village in Oxfordshire.